If you plan to host and install WordPress on Linode, you probably know that Linode cloud hosting is one of the best.

 Yes, Linode supports Paypal recurring payments.
 However, for the first users, Linode requires registering via Credit or Debit card.

-How do I delete Linode Server?
+How do I delete a Linode server?

 On the server dashboard, click on the last tab Settings.
 Then scroll down to the bottom of the page.
 You will see the Delete Linode option, click Delete.
 Deleting a Linode will result in permanent data loss.